keertansatish/repo2/README.md

    Replace `index.html` with the actual name of your main HTML file.
 ## website description
 1. index.html---home for the website
-2. collections.html --display the vairous collections availablle
+2. collections.html --display the various collections availablle
 3. about.html--about
 4. creators.html--display the top creators
 5. navigation bar on the top lets  you to easily navigate